 Uncertain ROI goes hand in hand with the previous two adoption challenges mentioned.
 Due to ongoing security and implementation challenges, large scale deployments and ROI may take longer than expected to materialize.

-Ian Hughes, an IoT analyst at 451, explained that companies experimenting with IoT incrementally are likely to be more comfortable with the ROI issue.
-Whereas those who invest in it will be more concerned about the returns to solve big problems, or to ‘ digitally transform. ‘
+Ian Hughes, an IoT analyst at 451, explained that companies experimenting with IoT incrementally are likely to be more comfortable with the ROI issue, whereas those who invest in it will be more concerned about the returns to solve big problems, or to ‘ digitally transform. ‘ He said,

 “I think when a company looks at it as a new thing that they have to install and implement and roll out, then it becomes a different discussion to when it’s an incremental rollout of IoT.
 To say, ‘here’s a new thing, it’s going to cost some money’, they then challenge why they want to do that.
 Whereas most of the IoT stuff that we see is this incremental approach, so things are gradually coming in.

 IoT also often bounces around industry verticals, which often confuses people.
 Its power is being able to pull things from more than one place and decide what to do, not just zone in on a thing and that’s a tricky thing for people to navigate.
 That’s why a lot of it comes through via data centers, via buildings and via industrial processes.